-The Company determined that the AskBio License was not capable of being distinct from the Supply Obligation.
-The Company has concluded that AskBio cannot derive benefit from the license without the simultaneous transfer of the patent protected ImmTOR supply.
+The Company determined that the AskBio License Agreement and Supply Obligation represent a single promise and performance obligation.
+This is because AskBio cannot derive benefit from the license without the simultaneous transfer of the patent protected ImmTOR supply.
 Therefore, the License Obligation and Supply Obligation represent the only promise in the arrangement and are combined as a single performance obligation (the "AskBio License and Supply Obligation").

 In determining the transaction price, the Company concluded that the future development milestones, regulatory milestones, sales milestones, and sales royalties all represent variable consideration.
 Each of these variable consideration items was evaluated under the most likely amount method to determine whether such amounts were probable of occurrence, or whether such amounts should be constrained until they become probable.
 As part of its evaluation of the constraint, the Company considered numerous factors, including that receipt of such milestones is outside the control of the Company.
 Consideration related to sales-based milestones as well as royalties on net sales upon commercialization by AskBio, will be recognized when the related sales occur, as they were determined to relate predominantly to the intellectual property granted to AskBio and, therefore, have also been excluded from the transaction price in accordance with the royalty recognition constraint.
-As of March 31, 2020 and December 31, 2019, all milestones were constrained.
+As of September 30, 2020 and December 31, 2019, all milestones were constrained.
 The Company will re-evaluate the transaction price in each reporting period, as uncertain events are resolved, or as other changes in circumstances occur.